 Therefore, customer service vs. customer experience is not the issue.
 In actuality, customer service is simply one piece of the greater customer experience puzzle.
 So, by investing and improving CS, board members know their organization automatically enhances CX.
 Analyzing data and understanding which channels customers prefer to solve certain situations is vital.
 Intelligent routing, that is, connecting customers to the agent with the skillset to help, facilitates swift and smooth resolutions.

 Rising customer expectations and demands for fast, convenient, and personalized support, combined with the need to manage interactions over various channels, mean that organizations face challenges in accomplishing outstanding customer service and rewarding customer experience.
 By turning to cloud technology and implementing Odigo’s channel-less solution, organizations can optimize efficiency and streamline the communication process through linking all interactions ( phone, email, social messaging) into one seamless journey.
 A 360 degree customer view, intuitive console, and AI-powered bot support all deliver rewarding conditions for agents, who as brand ambassadors, are ultimately the ones responsible for forming meaningful customer relationships through quality customer service and unrivalled customer experience.
-Find out more about Odigo’s cloud solutions and how they can elevate your customer experience strategy by clicking here.
+Would you like to find out more about Odigo’s cloud solutions and how they can elevate your customer experience strategy?
+Talk to the team.

 *Source: American Express 2017 Customer Service Barometer.